 “The economic outlook is good in the short to medium term, contingent on an increase in demand for Ghana’s exports, improved business confidence, and successful implementation of the Ghana COVID–19 Alleviation and Revitalization of Enterprise Support program,” said the African Development Bank (AfDB).

 The economy grew by an annual average of 6.6% from 2009 to 2019.

 Ghana’s strong growth in recent years is primarily driven by its top three main export commodities – oil, cocoa, and gold.
 It is aided by the government’s various reforms, including trade liberalization, price deregulation, privatization, and the elimination of exchange rate distortions.

-Yet the Ghanaian Cedi (GHS) continues to lose value against major currencies.
-In the first nine months of 2019, the cedi depreciated by a cumulative 9.3% against the US dollar, reaching an average monthly exchange rate of GHS 5.435 = USD 1 in September 2019.
-The cedi has lost about 75% of its value against the US dollar over the past nine years.
-Likewise, the cedi depreciated by 6.9% against the British pound and by 6.1% against the euro during the year to September 2019, according to the Bank of Ghana.
+The Ghanaian Cedi (GHS) continues to lose value against major currencies.
+During 2020, the cedi depreciated 6% against the US dollar, reaching an average monthly exchange rate of GHS 5.84 = USD in by year-end.
+The cedi has lost about 75% of its value against the US dollar over the past decade (2010-2020).

 Likewise, the cedi depreciated by 8.9% against the British pound and by 14.4% against the euro from January to December 2020.

 “The Ghana Cedi weakened as a result of a slowdown in the economy after most businesses were forced to shut down during the lockdown period,” said Broll Ghana.
 “Additionally, demand pressures from the Corporate and Energy sectors further weakened the Ghanaian Cedi.”